 7. Tahanan Bistro

 If you’re keen to look for stunning spots in Antipolo, make sure to drop by Tahanan Bistro.
 This casual fine dining restaurant does a lot more than provide guests with astounding city views — it also mesmerises with its interiors!

 Made of completely reclaimed wood, Tahanan Bistro brings parts of salvaged old houses and bridges back to life.
 Its owners, Benji and Carina Reyes, originally designed the place as their home.
 Later, they transformed a portion into a picturesque bistro.

 8. Kaulayaw Coffee

-In Lower Antipolo, you will find the newly established Kaulayaw Coffee.
-But while this cafe is a newbie in the market, it has served several guests with luscious cups of coffee and delectable breakfast meals in the sky.
+In lower Antipolo, you will find the newly established Kaulayaw Coffee.
+But while this cafe is a newbie in the market, it has served several guests luscious cups of coffee and delectable breakfast meals in the sky.

 Aside from its wonderful views, Kaulayaw Coffee draws visitors for its specially made coffee.
 A small business, the establishment makes sure to source its ingredients sustainably from local farmers.
 Since the COVID-19 pandemic, Kaulayaw Coffee has started offering its coffee beans for delivery.